synopsys-sig/synopsys-action/README.md

 **Create workflow:**

-- Create a new workflow (GitHub → Project → Actions → New Workflow → Setup a workflow yourself)
+- Create a new workflow (GitHub → Project → Actions → New Workflow → Setup a workflow yourself) and configure required fields.

 ## Synopsys GitHub Action - Polaris